top of page

 Can I get a new power socket that suits the room’s new layout better?

 Yes, absolutely.
 We know how frustrating it can be when you have to plan your new home’s layout around the availability of power outlets.
 We can install new power sockets that suit your preferred layout better so you don’t have to compromise function for aesthetics!
+The ease of this task will depend on the existing fuseboard and the condition of the wiring.

 Why should I consider getting a new fuse board?